Luke Combs discography

-American country music singer and songwriter Luke Combs has released five studio albums, four extended plays, and twenty singles.
+American country music singer and songwriter Luke Combs has released six studio albums, four extended plays, and twenty singles.
 Of his twenty singles, sixteen have gone to number one on the Billboard Country Airplay chart.

 He made his debut in 2016 with the song "Hurricane", the first of three singles from his debut album This One's for You.
 Also released from this album were "When It Rains It Pours" (his first to also top Hot Country Songs) and "One Number Away".
 The album was re-released in 2018 as This One's for You Too with additional tracks including the singles "She Got the Best of Me" and "Beautiful Crazy".
 The latter spent seven weeks at number one on Country Airplay and made This One's for You the first album to contain five number-one singles since that chart was first established in 1990.
 "Beautiful Crazy" is also Combs's highest-certified single, with a diamond certification from the Recording Industry Association of America (RIAA) for sales of ten million.

-Combs's second studio album, 2018's What You See Is What You Get, accounted for five more singles including the Eric Church duet "Does to Me".
+Combs's second studio album, 2019's What You See Is What You Get, accounted for five more singles including the Eric Church duet "Does to Me".
 In 2020, the album was released as What You See Ain't Always What You Get and accounted for two more singles including "Forever After All", which tied a record set by Luke Bryan's Kill the Lights for the most number-one singles off a country album.
 Additionally, "Forever After All" reached number two on the Billboard Hot 100.

 In 2022, Combs released his third studio album Growin' Up.
 This was led off by the single "Doin' This" and followed by "The Kind of Love We Make", which peaked at number two on Country Airplay and ended a run of thirteen consecutive number-one singles on that chart, although it did reach the top of Hot Country Songs.
 After this album came 2023's Gettin' Old, which includes a cover of Tracy Chapman's "Fast Car".
 Combs's cover topped both Hot Country Songs and Country Airplay in addition to tying the number two peak of "Forever After All" on the Hot 100.

 Combs also has a number of featured credits including Jameson Rodgers's "Cold Beer Calling My Name", a number-one single on Country Airplay in 2021.
 Additionally, he has charted four promotional singles and most of the tracks from his albums have reached the country music charts from downloads or unsolicited airplay.